bbkane/www.bbkane.com/content/blog/Learn-SSL.md

 [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts) - Azure's solution for storing TLS certificates.
 It's nice, but has some rough edges I should probably blog about in more detail.

+[certigo](https://github.com/square/certigo) shows information about a certificate, from a file or by connecting to a server.
+Like my `easyssl.py` script but not a total hack :)

+[smallstep/cli](https://github.com/smallstep/cli) is a toolkit for working PKI - it actually works with several crytographical technologies, such as JWTS, OAuth, and SSH certificates.
+See [here](https://smallstep.com/blog/build-a-tiny-ca-with-raspberry-pi-yubikey/) to set up a CA on a Raspberry Pi and a YubiKey with smallstep's tools.

 ### Certificate Authorities

 [LetsEncrypt](https://letsencrypt.org/) is a nonprofit and opensource Certificate Authority that provides FREE SSL certificates.